 As Lashkar looks to cause trouble on land, why India should look for JeM on the seas

 New Delhi, Sep 14: The Indian Navy is perfectly capable of thwarting an attack by terrorist group from the seas, said Naval Chief Admiral Karambir Singh.
-He made this statement last week, while citing an intelligence report that warned of a sea borne attack by the Jaish-e-Mohammad.
+He made this statement last week while citing an intelligence report that warned of a seaborne attack by the Jaish-e-Mohammad.

-Various groups from Pakistan such as the Lashkar-e-Tayiba and Jaish-e-Mohammad have been enhancing their sea borne capabilities over the years.
+Various groups from Pakistan such as the Lashkar-e-Tayiba and Jaish-e-Mohammad have been enhancing their seaborne capabilities over the years.
 The maritime wing of the Lashkar-e-Tayiba has reported enhanced activity in the past couple of months, the IB reported.
-There is ample information and leads to suggest that a large number of its terrorists are being trained in deep sea diving in a bid to launch a massive attack in India, the IB further reported.
+There is ample information and leads to suggest that a large number of its terrorists are being trained in deep-sea diving in a bid to launch a massive attack on India, the IB further reported.

 The IB report had stated that The report suggests that the Jaish-e-Mohammad too is working alongside the Lashkar to execute attacks in India.
 The two groups work in tandem in the Kashmir Valley.